 Figure 3.1: Central science themes and objectives that will be addressed by Cosmic Explorer.
 Cosmic Explorer's greatly increased sensitivity over today's detectors provides access to significantly more sources, spread out over cosmic time, as well as high-fidelity measurements of strong, nearby sources.
-Sections 5.1-5.3 provide a more detailed description of the science enabled by Cosmic Explorer.
+Sections 5.1- 5.3 provide a more detailed description of the science enabled by Cosmic Explorer.
 Credits for images to left, from top to bottom: N.R.Fuller, National Science Foundation; Aurore Simonnet, Sonoma State University; Alex Andrix.

 The gravitational-wave discoveries by Advanced LIGO and Advanced Virgo have opened a new window on the universe.
 There is significant international interest in and mobilization toward developing a next generation of ground-based gravitational-wave observatories that would be capable of observing gravitational waves throughout the history of star formation and exploring the workings of gravity at its most turbulent and extreme.
 Broad and detailed community studies of the potential for a network of such observatories (and its synergy with other types of gravitational-wave observatories and electromagnetic and astroparticle observatories) have been organized by the Gravitational-Wave International Committee (GWIC) and summarized in a series of white papers.
-The science case for a next-generation network, extensively described in the GWIC 3G Science Case Report along with a series of 2020 Astro Decadal Survey white papers,4-8 is highly compelling.
+The science case for a next-generation network, extensively described in the GWIC 3G Science Case Report along with a series of 2020 Astro Decadal Survey white papers, 4-8 is highly compelling, and the Einstein Telescope team has independently developed a science case for their planned facility.
+9

-Through this study we have identified three central scientific themes, similarly identified by the broader community, that Cosmic Explorer will address (illustrated in Fig. 3.1):
+Through our study we have identified three central scientific themes, similarly inspired by the broader community, that Cosmic Explorer will address (illustrated in Fig. 3.1):

-1. Black Holes and Neutron Stars Throughout Cosmic Time, §5.1

-2. Dynamics of Dense Matter, §5.2

-3. Extreme Gravity and Fundamental Physics, §5.3
+- 1. Black Holes and Neutron Stars Throughout Cosmic Time, §5.1 - 2.
+Dynamics of Dense Matter, §5.2 - 3.
+Extreme Gravity and Fundamental Physics, §5.3